Learning responsibility allocations for multi-agent interactions: A differentiable optimization approach with control barrier functions: Conclusions and future work

 \section{Conclusions and future work}

 In this paper, we introduced a novel responsibility allocation framework that distills ill-defined social norms underpinning human interactions into an interpretable quantity.
 We presented a mathematical formulation of responsibility rooted in Control Barrier Functions and a computationally efficient approach to learn responsibility allocations from data via differentiable optimization.
-We also proposed an approach to learning symmetric responsibility allocations which can help with data efficiency.
-We demonstrated the efficacy of our algorithm on synthetic and human interaction data, and results indicate that we can gain interpretable insights into the social dynamics of multi-agent interactions.
-For future work, we seek to \textbf{(i)} investigate principled ways to construct the desired control policy, e.g. via learned generative models, \textbf{(ii)} develop a probabilistic extension to this framework to account for multimodal interactions, and \textbf{(iii)} examine the use of responsibility allocations for guiding robot policy construction.
+We also proposed an approach to learning symmetric responsibility allocations, improving data efficiency.
+We showed the efficacy of our algorithm on synthetic and human interaction data, and results indicate we can gain interpretable insights into the social dynamics of multi-agent interactions.
+For future work, we will \textbf{(i)} investigate principled ways to construct desired control policies, e.g. via learned generative models, \textbf{(ii)} develop a probabilistic extension to this framework to account for multimodal interactions, and \textbf{(iii)} examine using responsibility allocations for guiding robot policy construction.